siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 author: "An M. Rodriguez"
 date: "2026-04-22"
 one-sentence-summary: "An isolated bright interference branch produced at Mach-Zehnder recombination carries increased coherent energy density and therefore propagates more slowly than an ordinary reference beam."
 summary: "Electromagnetic propagation in a dielectric slows when the electric and magnetic response increases the effective permittivity and permeability.
-Full coherent overlap at Mach-Zehnder recombination has the same loading structure.
+Full coherent superposition at Mach-Zehnder recombination has the same loading structure.
 The first beam splitter creates two bright arm beams, while recombination is a distinct phase in which two populated arm states meet and are redistributed across the two output ports.
-Each overlapping beam supplies the coherent response seen by the other, so equal-beam bright overlap doubles the fields, quadruples the instantaneous energy density at the bright center, and yields c_eff = c/2.
+Each beam supplies the coherent response seen by the other, so equal-beam constructive interference doubles the fields, quadruples the instantaneous energy density at the bright center, and yields c_eff = c/2.
 The ordinary output reading instead assigns the bright output density 2u_0 and therefore gives no anomalous delay.
 Isolating a bright branch and comparing its modulation delay against a matched reference beam over the same longitudinal distance gives a direct time-of-flight discrimination between the two readings."
 keywords:
   - interference
   - Mach-Zehnder interferometer
   - dielectric slowing
-  - coherent overlap
+  - constructive interference
   - energy density
   - bright branch
   - time-of-flight